cadolphs/google_photo_emailer/README.md

 But now what does that mean for the `GmailSendClient`?
 I don't want to duplicate my logic in the stub and the actual class.
 The actual composing of the message is _application_ and _logic_.
 Only the sending of it is infrastructure.
 So next, we'll see if we can stub that out.

+Great.
+Instead of an `EmailClient` with a complicated embedded stub, the `EmailClient` now has an injectable dependency on the actual `sender`.
+The email client will compose the message and the sender will send it off; and because that is an infrastructure dependency, it's nice to be able to turn that off.